hz0410/recipe_rating/README.md

 Our **Observed Difference in Rating** (With Meat - Without Meat) is **-0.0188**.
 We then get **p-value** of **0.0**, which is less than **0.05**.
 As a result, we **reject** the null hypothesis and conclude that people rate recipes with meat in their tag lower than recipes without meat in their tag.

+## Framing a Prediction Problem
+We used a Random Forest Classifier with two parameters in the baseline model.
+We used `contains_meat` and `minutes` columns. `contains_meat` is the column we made to test whether the tags containing meat will affect rating in the hypothesis test.
+It's nominal.
+We transformed the values True to 1 and False to 0. `minutes` column is a continuous, numerical variable in the dataframe.
+So we choose it to be the feature in the baseline model.
+We used StandardScaler() to standardize the data.
+We splited the data into training set, which contains 80% of the data and test set, which contains 20% of the data. train_test_split from the sklearn library is used to achieve this goal.

+Our result is the following:
+accuracy: 0.5914066217961792
+f1_score: 0.14865003417634998

+We believe that there're a lot for us to improve in the final model.
+Our baseline model is a basic model.
+The correlation between 'contains_meat' and 'rating' is not that obvious.
+We are going to add more features into the model.